foundling/node-help/README.md

 # node-help

-### The offline documentation module for your Node REPL
+### The offline documentation module for the Node REPL

-`node-help` is a standalone command-line REPL that lets you append a question mark to any valid JavaScript token to get information about it.
-It is inspired by iPython
+`node-help` is a standalone command-line REPL inspired by iPython that lets you append a question mark to any valid JavaScript token to get information about it.

-Currently, only Node.js documentation is available with rudimentary introspection for Native JavaScript objects.
-JavaScript docs are coming soon !.
+At present documentation is only available for Node.js 8.11.1+.
+Native JavaScript documentation is coming soon, but there is rudimentary introspection for Native JavaScript objects (See the 'additional information' section of the output for any given search query').

 With `node-help`, you can do this